Gorilla Mating Rituals: A Fascinating Insight

 The gorilla mating is brief, typically lasting about 3 to 5 minutes.
 After completing the act, the pair separates and returns to their daily activities.

-Differences between Gorilla mating and Human Mating
+Differences between Gorilla Mating and Human Mating

 During mating, humans engage in a variety of sex positions based on personal emotions and preferences, whereas gorillas primarily stick to one position.